2022_10_21_Wassman_4116.jpg

 Published in No 16

-In the summer of 2016, Wassmann bought an Airstream trailer and instaled it o n the site so that he and his family of four could occupy their property during the construction of their future home.
+In the summer of 2016, Wassmann bought an Airstream trailer and instaled it on the site so that he and his family of four could occupy their property during the construction of their future home.
 It was important for Wassmann to get to know the property in all seasons, to live on the land before he put a shovel in it or cut down any trees.

 Calling the architect Christian Wassmann “grounded” is perhaps an understatement.
 Sensitive as most architects are to the ground on which he builds, Wassmann also commands a concept of site that seems to incorporate his entire home planet, as well as the sun and stars that surround it.
 Writing of his early travels in India, he describes exploring the Jantar Mantar — the monumental-scale, eighteenth-century stone astronomical observatory built by the Rajput ruler Sawai Jai Singh — “with my own body, mind, and senses.”
 He writes, “I felt an unexpected encounter with gravity as I was pulled toward these masses and climbed the stairs, following their reach up to the sky.”